Passport and visa

 Citizens of the Nordic countries, with a passport from these countries, are not obliged to show a passport, but have to be able to identify themselves with a document of identification that includes a picture.

 SCHENGEN-countries and other countries

 Visitors from Schengen countries must show a valid passport.
-Foreigners from countries from where a visa is mandatory must hold a visa valid for up to three months, or a residence permit.
+Foreigners from countries where a visa is mandatory must hold a visa valid for up to three months, or a residence permit.
 The list of countries requiring visa for entering the Faroe Islands is the same as for Denmark and can be seen here.